 B260 bronze thru-hull with standard fairing block.
 It is cut at the angle of the hull’s deadrise, and part of the fairing is mounted inside the hull as a backing plate.

-Do not mount the transducer in line with or near water intake or discharge openings or behind strakes, struts, fittings, or hull irregularities that will disturb the water flow.
-Don’t mount the sensor where the boat may be supported during trailering, launching, hauling, or storage to avoid damaging the transducer’s face.
-Some more considerations:
+Mounting your transducer in an incorrect location can cause a problem due to turbulence, air bubbles and obstructions such as the boat's keel.
+So do not mount the transducer in line with or near the engine water intake, discharge openings or behind strakes, struts, fittings, or hull irregularities that will disturb the water flow.
+And do not mount the transducer where the boat may be supported during trailering, launching, hauling, or storage to avoid damaging the transducer’s face.
+Some additional guidelines:

 - The transducer must be continuously immersed in water.

 - The transducer beam must be unobstructed by the keel or propeller shaft(s).